brj0/nndescent/README.md

 - Currently tested only on Linux.
 - Support currently only for dense matrices.
 - Implementation of multiple distance functions, i.e.
-    - 'euclidean'
+    - euclidean
-    - 'manhattan'
+    - manhattan
-    - 'chebyshev'
+    - chebyshev
-    - 'canberra'
+    - canberra
-    - 'braycurtis'
+    - braycurtis
-    - 'seuclidean'
+    - seuclidean
-    - 'cosine'
+    - cosine
-    - 'correlation'
+    - correlation
-    - 'haversine'
+    - haversine
-    - 'hamming'
+    - hamming
-    - 'hellinger'
+    - hellinger

 Please note that not all distances have undergone thorough testing.
 Therefore, it is advised to use them with caution and at your own discretion.